gomesdigital/gomesdigital/README.md

 ### As a scholar at the University of Canterbury, I have engaged with modern computer science theory and technologies.

-- 🛠️   I’m currently working on [productivity] - a small productivity suite for macOS.
+- :hammer: I’m currently working on [productivity] - a small productivity suite for macOS.
 - 🌱   I’m currently learning front-end web development through [Treehouse].
 - 🤔   I’m looking for help with [AirPlonk].
 - 🤿   I am actively diving deeper into the foss community.